otmojo/redis-lock-lab/README.md

 ## 6. Progress Report

-* [x] Verified lock theft after Watchdog suspension.
+* 🆗 Verified lock theft after Watchdog suspension.
-* [x] Confirmed `Renew` failure for owners who have lost their lock.
+* 🆗 Confirmed `Renew` failure for owners who have lost their lock.
-* [x] Verified seamless Watchdog handover to the second owner.
+* 🆗 Verified seamless Watchdog handover to the second owner.

 ---

 ## 7. The Myth...

-> *"I thought a Watchdog could 'guarantee' that a lock would never be stolen while I was working."*
+ *"I thought a Watchdog could 'guarantee' that a lock would never be stolen while I was working."*

 ## 8. The Reality...

-> **A Watchdog is a probabilistic life-extension mechanism.** It fails under any pause, block, GC event, or network anomaly.
+ **A Watchdog is a probabilistic life-extension mechanism.** It fails under any pause, block, GC event, or network anomaly.

-**Lock safety is derived from protocol design, not from the "feeling" of a heartbeat.**
+**Lock safety is derived from protocol design.**